KDCube is built around apps

 EndpointPurposeNotes

-GET /api/integrations/bundles/{tenant}/{project}/{bundle_id}Return the bundle interface manifestIncludes ui_widgets, api_endpoints, mcp_endpoints, ui_main, on_message
+GET /api/integrations/bundles/{tenant}/{project}/{bundle_id}Return the app interface manifestIncludes ui_widgets, api_endpoints, mcp_endpoints, ui_main, on_message

 GET /api/integrations/bundles/{tenant}/{project}/{bundle_id}/widgetsList visible widgets for the current userReturns alias, icon, user_types, roles